PandaSekh/lepre/README.md

 - `emoji-counter` Span container of the counter in EmojiCounter
 - `emoji-menu-open` Class applied to the emoji selection menu when it's opened
 - `emoji-menu-closed` Class applied to the emoji selection menu when it's closed
+- `reaction-block` Div container of the whole library (Default Reactions Block only)

 ### Starter CSS